 4. Lions and tigers and bears, oh my!

 This is the perfect time of year when cold climate animals like red pandas, snow leopards, and, of course, penguins, really come alive at the zoo!
 Definitely make it a priority to see these creatures truly in their element.
-And don’t worry, there are more than a dozen heated indoor exhibits to keep you warm.
+And don’t worry, there are many heated indoor exhibits to warm up in.

 Throughout your visit you can also listen to special animal chats, where you learn all about different species from zookeepers.